Mobile phones, man made garments set to get costlier

 New Delhi, Mar 13: GST rates on mobile phones, fertilisers, man-made fabrics and garments are likely to be hiked to 18 per cent in the next GST Council meeting on March 14.

-Experts said the rate hike would improve working capital position of the manufactures as it would correct the inverted duty structure but may lead to increase in price of the finished goods.
+Experts said the rate hike would improve the working capital position of the manufactures as it would correct the inverted duty structure but may lead to increase in price of the finished goods.

 Currently, under the goods and services tax (GST), certain manufactured goods attract a tax rate of 5 per cent or 12 per cent while their inputs, input services and capital goods attract GST at the higher rate of 18 per cent or 28 per cent.